 Yes, you HAVE to have iterative calculations turned on in tools/calculations.
 I hate putting this in models as it makes it unstable, but given how complicated some calculations are, and to do the heavy lifting for you, there is no way around it.
 I apologise for trying to make things easy for you!
 The devil always needs to be paid 😉

 It’s easy to change who’s returns you want to see, as it’s all in a drop-down menu.
 Simply change the name, and the whole sheet will too.
 Literally, one change of a name and everything will change.
 Don’t burn me as a witch for the magic 😉

 Get the free training course

-I really hope you will love this cap table template!
+I really hope you will love this capitalization table template!

 Get in the game